How to Get Lawn Care Contracts With HOAs and Property Managers

 Start Local:

 Get your city or county’s public records.
-A lot of HOAs have their meeting minutes, board member lists, or contact info published on municipal or county websites.
+A lot of HOAs have their meeting minutes, board member lists, or contact info published on municipal or county website [blocked]s.
 For example, when we expanded Augusta Lawn Care, we pulled HOA directories from city databases.
 It took some time, but it paid off.

 Use LinkedIn and Facebook Groups: